mjs2430/design/content/saratoga/package.md

 ---
-title: card-info
+title: package
-description: Provides spacing for test in cards and digests.
+description: Provides spacing for text in cards and digests.
 level: molecule

 ---
-The card-info molecule is the backbone of the design system.
+The pakage molecule is the backbone of the design system.
 Spacing for  most molecules and organisms is based on these default rules.
 This molecule only provides spacing rules.

 #### Example
 <div class="example grid">